Marcin-Pankowski/Kogito-Template-for-Microservices/README.md

-# Kogito Template for Camunda 8 Service Tasks (External Tasks)
+# Kogito Template for Microservices

-This template showcases how Kogito is leveraged as an External Service Task Worker, Handler, and Service.
-It enables us to apply our BPMN expertise in the context of service tasks.
-Finally, upon the completion and operational status of the service, the documentation is available because the process itself is the documentation.
+This template showcases how easy it is to develop a cloud-native service with Kogito.
+It allows us to leverage our BPMN expertise within the context of service tasks.
+Finally, upon achieving operational status, the service is well-documented because the process itself serves as the documentation.

 # Advantages